fralalonde/dipstick/README.md

  - the best performance with less impact on applications
  - the greatest choice of outputs to popular metrics systems

-Dipstick builds on stable Rust with minimal, feature-gated dependencies.
+For convenience, dipstick builds on stable Rust with minimal, feature-gated dependencies.

 ## Features

 Because dipstick is packaged as a toolkit, applications configure it to suit their needs.
 Dipstick-enabled apps _can_:

   - Send metrics to console, log, statsd, graphite or prometheus (one or many)
   - Serve metrics over HTTP
-  - Locally aggregate metrics values
+  - Locally aggregate the count, sum, mean, min, max and rate of metric values
   - Publish aggregated metrics, on schedule or programmatically
   - Customize output statistics and formatting
   - Define global or scoped (e.g. per request) metrics
   - Statistically sample metrics (statsd)
   - Choose between sync or async operation
   - Choose between buffered or immediate output
   - Switch between metric backends at runtime

 ### Non-goals

 By design, dipstick will not